 • Our Wellbeing Programme is tailored specifically towards living with disability and the 12 chapters cover a range of things, from emergency support if you are experiencing suicidal thoughts, to how to maintain good mental health when you feel worn down by assessments, negative comments by others.
 There’s the opportunity to look at your sleep, nutrition and exercise, as well as opportunities to explore finding new meaning and purpose as a disabled person or family.
 We use text, images, videos and exercises to help you think about what changes you would like to work towards.The programme helps you prepare for change slowly, by explaining how to set goals and how to deal with setbacks.
 We explore the different relationships in our lives with friends, partners, PAs and professionals and offer tools on how to manage these better.
 Overall, our programme is about finding belonging as a disabled person or family, improving your self-esteem, and managing those situations that drain our energy, leaving you hopefully with more time to find opportunities of joy and contentment.
 We also recognise that many of us have and do experience trauma and we spend some time helping you work through this through exercises and videos.
 There are plenty of links to other resources, websites and books for those that like to delve a bit deeper.
 If you feel overwhelmed, you can choose to dip in and out of sections of the programme so you can work at a pace to suit you.

-Suzanne, one of our members: “I love the Spokz People model, so unique and so so needed!” – May 2022
+Suzanne, one of our members: “I love the Spokz People model, so unique and so so needed!”

 Kimberley, one of our members: “Spokz People’s support is ideal, they have a real understanding of the challenges I face day to day.
 It has been much more relevant to my needs than the generic NHS CBT type courses I have been directed to previously.
 It really identifies the kind of issues that arise through chronic illnesses.
 The community aspects mean you can discuss and interact with people going through similar problems and share advice and ideas and feel less alone in what you are going through.
 I personally have always found one to one therapy very challenging as I find it very hard to talk about how I’m finding things.
 This kind of group discussion gives me the opportunity to think about and explore my situation by listening to others’ experiences, without having to find the words for my own feelings.
 Mel, who leads the group, is a really positive person and so even though we are often talking about things that we find difficult, the mood is always positive and fun and I come out feeling I’ve had a great time (something I’ve never found with previous therapy) and I look forward to it each week.
 It’s really good being able to work through a programme at your own pace as well, but have the support of others to motivate you and support you along the way.
-I wasn’t sure about this before I started, but I would 100% recommend this to anyone.” – May 2022
+I wasn’t sure about this before I started, but I would 100% recommend this to anyone.”

-Sample of Wellbeing Programme
+Sample of our Wellbeing Programme

 Cartoon by Gwyn Bevan Showing Woman seeking courage to go outsideBuild Resilience